charliemalicay/jquery-inputs/README.markdown

 jquery-inputs is a jQuery plugin that allows set/get on form inputs using hierarchical JSON structures

+Cloned from (http://github.com/dshimkoski/jquery-inputs/ "dshimkoski/jquery-inputs").

+The folowing additions are made on top of original code:
+* .set() now also stores the default value as $(input element).data['defaultValue'] (useful for checking for changes on a per-field basis and coloring the field on-change.)
+* support of underscore and square brackets as separators in input field names is removed.
+This shaves off a bit of time when parsing long forms.

 ## Form Element Names

 Supports various naming conventions, e.g., demo_field_key, demo.field[key], and demo[field].key